Welcome to the Counseling Center

 Our experienced team of licensed psychologists and mental health counselors is well prepared to help you make the most of your educational experience.
 All services are provided at no charge and are available for PLU students who are currently enrolled in classes.
 We also extend emotional support for undocumented students, as well as those students impacted by undocumented family or friends.

 We are located on the third floor of the Loren and MaryAnn Anderson University Center.
-You may call us at 253-535-7206 or email firstname.lastname@example.org to schedule an appointment as additional information is needed to schedule a time.
+Please call 253-535-7206 or visit our office to schedule an appointment as additional information is needed to schedule a time.